vahidk/EffectiveTensorflow/README.md

   return dims
 ```

-Now imagine we want to convert a Tensor of rank 3 to a tensor of rank 2 by collapsing the second and third dimensions into one:
+Now imagine we want to convert a Tensor of rank 3 to a tensor of rank 2 by collapsing the second and third dimensions into one.
+We can use our get_shape() function to do that:
 ```python
 b = placeholder([None, 10, 32])
 shape = get_shape(tensor)
 b = tf.reshape(b, [shape[0], shape[1] * shape[2]])
 ```
+Note that this works whether the shapes are statically specified or not.

 In fact we can write a general purpose reshape function to collapse any list of dimensions:
 ```python